 - As defined in sections 481.112 through 481.114 of the Texas Health and Safety Code, an individual can be charged with possession of drugs with the intent to distribute if they knowingly possess any controlled substance listed in Penalty Groups I through IV with the intent to intent to a deliver or distribute the substance.
 The penalties for this offense can vary, depending on the amount of the substance possessed by the alleged offender and the penalty group the substance is classified in.

-- According to sections 481.112 through 481.114 of the Texas Health and Safety Code, and individual can be charged with drug manufacturing if they knowingly manufacture a controlled substance listed in Penalty Groups I through IV.
+- According to sections 481.112 through 481.114 of the Texas Health and Safety Code, individuals can be charged with drug manufacturing if they knowingly manufacture a controlled substance listed in Penalty Groups I through IV.
 The penalties for this offense can vary depending on the penalty group the substance is classified in and the amount of the substance manufactured.

-Penalties in Dallas for Drug Crimes
+Penalties in Dallas for Drugs / Narcotics Charges

 Chapter 12 of the Texas Penal Code defines the basic penalties for drug crimes throughout Dallas.
 However, these penalties can increase, depending on a variety of factors, such as: